A backyard pond DIY is the ultimate in tranquility.

 A backyard pond DIY is nothing without a little embellishiment!
 So introduce some flowering plants into the pond as part of the focal point!

 Have fun accentuating around the pond with decor items – like the yoga frogs and starfish.
-I also faux finished the mirror/shelf combination that you see on the fence.
-It adds some sparkle and depth to our small space – and also another surface for display!
+I also faux finished outdoor mirror and shelf that you see on the fence.
+It adds sparkle and depth to our small space – and also another surface for display!

-The height of the water in the fountain is fully adjustable; we generally have it higher when we have guests visiting but keep it lower when it’s just us enjoying the back.
+The height of the water in the fountain is fully adjustable.
+Ideally, it’s higher when we have guests but keep it lower when it’s just us enjoying the pond.

 With the addition of a canopy umbrella, we can relax in our zen-like outdoor space in rain or shine 🙂